klautless/officerballs/officerballs.bufflib/README.md

 adds 24 buffs and 5 boons to enhance gameplay. this does not function standalone but is for myself and other modders if they wish to utilize its functions.
 now includes new setting: RandomBuffsFromFishing - enable to have a chance to get random buffs/boons while fishing.

+to get a random buff, hold Q while flushing a toilet.
+to wipe all buffs and boons, hold shift while flushing a toilet.

 for support/conflicts please create a GitHub issue.

 ## buffs and boons